nummacway/repro-carts/README.md

 This is my only shell to just say "GAME".

 ### TCG Neo
-This is the 1.32 Boy Version.
-It is my only Pokémon game to have a battery and the only 100% unmodified single-game cart.
+This is the non-legacy 1.32 Boy Version.
+It is my only Pokémon repro to have a battery and the only 100% unmodified single-game cart.

 The label says TCG Neo Discovery.